zepedaj/soleil/docs/source/content/intro.rst

 Key nodes
 ----------

-Key nodes offer special functionality that enables **node typing** with automatic type-checking, and special node behavior through **node modifiers** -- callables that can modify nodes or the node tree.
+Key nodes offer special syntax that enables **node typing** with automatic type-checking, and special node behavior through **node modifiers** -- callables that can modify nodes or the node tree.

-One example application of node modifiers is to mark a node as **hidden**, meaning that it is visible to the parser and hence |dstrings|, but its resolved content is not included in the :class:`~solconf.SolConf` object's final resolved content.
-This behavior is useful to define meta-data used to create the configuration that is however not part of the configuration.

-Another useful application of node modifiers is to **promote** value nodes inside single-key :class:`~dict_containers.DictContainer` nodes -- i.e., to replace the container node by its single value node, in effect extending typing and modifier support to non-:class:`~dict_container.KeyNode` nodes.
-See :ref:`Decorating non-key nodes`.
+.. note:: The :func:`~soleil.solconf.modifiers.fuse` modifier offers an alternative syntax to specify node types and modifiers.

 .. _raw key syntax: